You have no items in your shopping cart.

 All online orders are pre-protected before despatch, to ensure your jacket is ready to wear.

-Remove minor marks and soiling by using Lakeland Leather Soft Cleaner.
+Remove minor marks and soiling by using Lakeland Leather Foam Cleaner.
 Similarly, Lakeland Leather Protection Cream should be reapplied following cleaning.

-For ink marks, we have an Ink Away Cleaner.
+For ink marks, we have an Ink Away Cleaner that can be used on our nappa leather jackets.
 Use within the first few hours of the mark appearing.
 It comes in a handy lipstick size tube and helps lift the ink out of the surface of the leather before it dries.

 Suede, Nubuck and buffed leather (leather which has been buffed in the finishing process to give it a matt appearance).

-We recommend that before wearing your garment you spray it with Lakeland Leather Suede and Nubuck Protection Spray.
+We recommend that before wearing your garment you spray it with Lakeland Leather Suede & Nubuck Protection Spray.

 This provides an invisible protective barrier over the surface of the garment.
 This barrier helps to prevent water, dirt and grime penetrating the surface of the skin, and makes it easier to remove surface marks.